DataDog/integrations-core/oracle/README.md

 ##### JDBC Driver

-This method only works on linux.
+*NOTE*: This method only works on Linux.

 Java 8 or higher is required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver.

 Once it is installed, complete the following steps: